priyashpatil/single-submit-js/README.md

-**Simplified Form Submission Handling**
+# Single Submit Js

-The Single Submit JavaScript library simplifies the handling of form submissions in server-side applications.
+Single Submit Js library simplifies the handling of form submissions in server-side applications.
 In scenarios involving actions like file uploads or form submissions, waiting for server responses can be time-consuming.
 By integrating the Single Submit JS library, you can enhance user experiences by displaying a processing indicator and preventing duplicate submissions until a response is received.
 This results in a smoother and more efficient interaction